Paradise and the Thief on the Cross

 This study will also show that the thief who asked Jesus to remember him is not in heaven, the process of salvation requires more than just asking to be remembered by Jesus, and Jesus' promise to the thief did not mean that the thief would receive eternal life and immorality at the time of his death.

 Did Jesus Die?

 The Greek Interlinear Bible translates the phrase "was dead" in verse 18 as "I became dead".
-The Greek word for 'dead' is 'corpse', which means 'a lifeless body'.
+The Greek word for dead is corpse, which means a lifeless body.
 Jesus said he became a dead body.
 This phrase is very important because some believe Jesus did not totally die; they believe that only his flesh died, but his spirit remained alive and went to heaven.
-See our studies about the state of the dead.

 Jesus Was Buried

 King David was inspired to foretell the death and resurrection of the Messiah: